Considering All-on-4 or All-on-X Dental Implants Overseas?

 Loose or cracked bridges

-Needing to completely redo the treatment from scratch
+The necessity to redo the treatment entirely

-✅ Are there good overseas dentists?
+✅ Are there competent overseas dentists?
 Yes.

 Higher implant standards